 …And many more, including Hospice nurses, who ease patients from this life.

 One type of nurse stands head and shoulders above the rest.
 The rare, and highly sought-after Ninja Night Nurse.
 The Ninja Night Nurse uses stealth and silence as her weapons, and can accomplish any middle-of-the-night task in utter invisibility and quiet, allowing patient and parents to sleep through the night, despite completing many tasks in the room where they slumber.
 Some believe that the Ninja Night Nurse is but a legend, but I have met her, and she is real, and she is spectacular!

 Nurses are teachers, comforters, advocates, and communicators.
 They are the first line of care, serving as the go-between with their patients and the doctors who care for them.
 They must come to work prepared for whatever comes their way, wearing so many hats each day during their shift, often overworked with superhuman expectations.

-Nurses are the true heroes of the healthcare industry, and are often unrecognized and underappreciated.
+Nurses are the true heroes of the healthcare industry, and they are often unrecognized and underappreciated.
 I know that I have often taken for granted the immense blessing they have been in my life.